- Apple iPhone 11

 Process Street - for internal procedures/process

-Asana/ClickUp - for task management
+Asana/ClickUp - for task/OKR management

-1Password - for access management
+1Password for Teams - for access management

 Xero - for accounting/payroll